codedribbler/Taste-Bots/README.md

 To correct spellings a library called <a href="https://github.com/wolfgarbe/SymSpell">Symspell</a> is used.
 Names of indian foods and dishes are appended in its dictionary so that it serves the purpose of the project.

 **3.Lemmatization**
 Lemmatization involves resolving words to their dictionary form.
 In fact, a lemma of a word is its dictionary or canonical form.
-So words like loved, loving etc. will have thier lemmatized form as love.
+So words like loved, loving etc. will have their lemmatized form as love.
 The reviews are lemmatized using NLTK WordNet Lemmatizer.

 [The Restaurant Review excel](#rest_excel) contains the output after each review of restaurant is sanitized by passed it through symspell followed by lemmatization function.